 We looked at the past five years’ numbers of the company.
 While all that is good, it provokes the question, “What’s ahead?”

 - As of 31 March 2022, ATL had a 20,765 MVA of power transformation capacity under construction including a portfolio of 4,516 km of power transmission lines.
-It accounts for Rs.
-18,000 directed towards the construction of 10 transmission projects including 1 HVDC project.
+It accounts for Rs 18,000 crore directed towards the construction of 10 transmission projects including 1 HVDC project.

-- Adani Electricity Mumbai Limited (AEML), a subsidiary of ATL for the purpose of distributing electricity in Mumbai has in place a fully-funded CAPEX plan of Rs.
-8,100 crores during the FY23-26 period.
+- Adani Electricity Mumbai Limited (AEML), a subsidiary of ATL for the purpose of distributing electricity in Mumbai has in place a fully-funded CAPEX plan of Rs 8,100 crore during the FY23-26 period.

-- The company has eyed Identified tariff-based competitive bidding opportunities worth Rs.
+- The company has identified tariff-based competitive bidding opportunities worth Rs.
 52,000 crores in the near term out of which Rs.
-13,400 crores are under RFP/RFQ stage.
+13,400 crores are under the RFP/RFQ stage.

-- The privatization of energy distribution along with smart metering has opened up a market of Rs.
-2.2 lakh crore for the distribution segment of the Adani Transmission.
+- The privatization of energy distribution along with smart metering has opened up a market of Rs 2.2 lakh crore for the power distribution segment of the Adani Transmission.
 The management will take adequate expansion steps as and when the right investment avenues are available.

 We are almost at the end of our fundamental analysis of Adani Transmission Ltd. Let us have a quick look at its key metrics.

 As we finish our fundamental analysis of Adani Transmission, we can settle down on the two points.
-In a matter of two years, the stock of Adani Transmission has given an eye-popping return of 1,455%.
-And that’s a lot.
+In a matter of three years, the stock of Adani Transmission has given an eye-popping return of 428% despite the recent decline in the price.